teasmade/github-graphql-search/README.md

 - First time setting up a GraphQL client
 - First time using MaterialUI (Vuetify experience helps)
+- Starting with a small component and working up in scale is a good way to learn the lib
 - Chose Emotion due to warning that styled components aren't compatible with server-rendering; as various personal projects use Next I wanted to take the chance to learn MUI's reccomended option
 - React Router has a ton more options than last time (Next = lazy routing win!)
+- Cursor vs. offset based pagination vs. ui design choices...

 ## TODOs:

 - Remove default css files
 - Figure out how to have nice import aliasing for @components, @contexts etc. Config seems to be a bit different with new vite react-swc-ts template due to use of the newish SWC compiler
+- Typing for RepoContext - adding in GraphQL pagination starts to make this type a bit unweildy, find out best practice for typing in GraphQL.

 ## TOLearns: